A SLOW WARMING TREND BEGINS...

 Your First Alert Weather Forecast:

-Thanks to a disturbance passing to our southwest, some clouds will float overhead tonight.
+Thanks to a disturbance passing to our southwest, some clouds will float overhead during the overnight hours.
 However, we’ll stay dry, with sunshine returning in time for tomorrow morning.

 In fact, our forecast looks dry for the next several days.
 The jet stream is migrating north into Canada, which will keep the main storm track away from us.
 It’s also going to keep warmer than normal weather over Wisconsin through the first week of November.
 If you like crisp, mild days in the 60s, you’ll love the weather through Halloween and beyond...